jeff-hykin/prolog_world/README.md

 ## What specifically needs to be done?
 (Checklist)

 1. #### Get the code setup
-    - Download this code (the green "Code" button^)
+    - Download this code
+        - there's a green "Code" button^
+        - (if you are comfortable with git, cloning the code is even better)
+        - unzip the code after downloading
-    - Open up your terminal and `cd ~/Downloads/prolog_world` (or whereever you put the unzipped code)
+    - Open up your terminal and `cd` to wherever you unzipped the code
+        - ex: `cd ~/Downloads/prolog_world`
     - If you're on any operating system that is not Windows
         - run `commands/start` and Prolog should auto-install for you
         - (if something goes wrong, here's [a link](https://www.swi-prolog.org/Download.html) to the manual installation)
     - If you're on on Windows, try installing SWI Prolog manually